jancona/hpsdrconnector/README.md

 ## Installation

+Beginning with OpenWebRX 1.0, the HPSDR connector is now included with OpenWebRX, so a separate installation isn't needed.
+For a manually installed OpenWebRX, see the [Manual Installation](https://github.com/jancona/hpsdrconnector#manual-installation) section below.

+### Manual Installation

 There are now released binaries, so you no longer have to install Go to build from source.
 (If you wish to build from source see [Building](https://github.com/jancona/hpsdrconnector#building) below.)

 1. Download the proper binary for your OS and architecture from the list below.